harry7557558/harry7557558.github.io/desmos/README.md

-## A list/backup of my saved Desmos graphs
+## A list of my saved Desmos graphs

-Check it out here: https://harry7557558.github.io/desmos/index.html
+Check it out here: https://harry7557558.github.io/desmos/

 **To generate a page like this:**